adamkielar/adamkielar.github.io/_posts/2023-01-25-run-self-hosted-ci-cd-agents-on-azure-kubernetes-service-part-3-github-actions.md

 We will also check how to se up a runner with [actions runner controller](https://github.com/actions/actions-runner-controller/blob/master/docs/quickstart.md){:target="_blank"}.

 <blockquote class="prompt-info">
-<a href="https://github.com/adamkielar/github-runner" target="_blank">Here is a link to GitHub repo with all files for reference</a>.
+<a href="https://github.com/adamkielar/github-runner" target="_blank" rel="noopener noreferrer">Here is a link to GitHub repo with all files for reference</a>.
 </blockquote>

 ## Video walkthrough